-Among the 5% of overseas citizens who requested a ballot but ultimately didn't return it, some decided they didn't want to vote while the vast majority had difficulty completing the process.
-In 2020, the three most common problems all overseas voters encountered (both those who ultimately cast a ballot and those who did not) were difficulties with the mailing system, difficulties requesting a ballot, and difficulties returning a ballot.
+Among the 16 percent of overseas citizens who requested a ballot but ultimately didn't return it, some decided they didn't want to vote while the vast majority had difficulty completing the process.
+In 2022, the two most common problems all overseas voters encountered (both those who ultimately cast a ballot and those who did not) were difficulties figuring out how to vote and finding the voting process too complicated.

-THE 2020 VOTING GAP: DOMESTIC VS. OVERSEAS
+THE 2022 VOTING GAP: STATESIDE VS. OVERSEAS